AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/email/unsubscribes/marketo-unsubscribe-check.md

 ---
 # Marketo Unsubscribe Check {#marketo-unsubscribe-check}

 The Marketo Unsubscribe Check uses your team's connection to Marketo to prevent emails from going to people who are unsubscribed in Marketo's Lead Management system.
-When a sales user sends an email with Marketo Sales, an API call will be made to Marketo to check if the email ID is unsubscribed.
+When a sales user sends an email with [!DNL Marketo Sales], an API call will be made to Marketo to check if the email ID is unsubscribed.
 If it is, we will block the email from being sent.

 >[!NOTE]
 >